-A Phase II Study of Talazoparib After Platinum or Cytotoxic Nonplatinum Regimens in Patients With Advanced Breast Cancer and Germline BRCA1/2 Mutations (ABRAZO).
+A Phase II Study of Talazoparib after Platinum or Cytotoxic Nonplatinum Regimens in Patients with Advanced Breast Cancer and Germline BRCA1/2 Mutations (ABRAZO).

 MetadataShow full item record

-PURPOSE:To assess talazoparib activity in germline BRCA1/2 mutation carriers with advanced breast cancer (aBC).
-EXPERIMENTAL DESIGN:ABRAZO (NCT02034916) was a two-cohort, two-stage, phase II study of talazoparib (1 mg/day) in germline BRCA mutation carriers with a response to prior platinum with no progression on or within 8 weeks of the last platinum dose (cohort 1) or ≥3 platinum-free cytotoxic regimens (cohort 2) for aBC.
+PURPOSE:To assess talazoparib activity in germline BRCA1/2 mutation carriers with advanced breast cancer.
+PATIENTS AND METHODS:ABRAZO (NCT02034916) was a two-cohort, two-stage, phase II study of talazoparib (1 mg/day) in germline BRCA mutation carriers with a response to prior platinum with no progression on or within 8 weeks of the last platinum dose (cohort 1) or ≥3 platinum-free cytotoxic regimens (cohort 2) for advanced breast cancer.
 Primary endpoint was confirmed objective response rate (ORR) by independent radiological assessment.
 RESULTS:We enrolled 84 patients (cohort 1, n = 49; cohort 2, n = 35) from May 2014 to February 2016.
 Median age was 50 (range, 31-75) years.
-Triple-negative breast cancer incidence was 59% (cohort 1) and 17% (cohort 2).
-Median number of prior cytotoxic regimens for aBC was two and four, respectively.
-Confirmed ORR was 21% (95% CI, 10 to 35) (cohort 1) and 37% (95% CI, 22 to 55) (cohort 2).
+Triple-negative breast cancer (TNBC) incidence was 59% (cohort 1) and 17% (cohort 2).
+Median number of prior cytotoxic regimens for advanced breast cancer was two and four, respectively.
+Confirmed ORR was 21% [95% confidence interval (CI), 10-35; cohort 1] and 37% [95% CI, 22-55; cohort 2].
 Median duration of response was 5.8 and 3.8 months, respectively.
-Confirmed ORR was 23% (BRCA1), 33% (BRCA2), 26% (TNBC) and 29% (hormone receptor positive).
-The most common allgrade adverse events (AEs) included anemia (52%), fatigue (45%), and nausea (42%).
-Talazoparib-related AEs led to drug discontinuation in three (4%) patients.
+Confirmed ORR was 23% (BRCA1), 33% (BRCA2), 26% (TNBC), and 29% (hormone receptor-positive).
+The most common all-grade adverse events (AE) included anemia (52%), fatigue (45%), and nausea (42%).
+Talazoparib-related AEs led to drug discontinuation in 3 (4%) patients.
 In an exploratory analysis, longer platinum-free interval was associated with higher response rate in cohort 1 (0% ORR with interval <8 weeks; 47% ORR with interval >6 months).
-CONCLUSIONS:Talazoparib exhibited promising antitumor activity in patients with aBC and germline BRCA mutation.
+CONCLUSIONS:Talazoparib exhibited promising antitumor activity in patients with advanced breast cancer and germline BRCA mutation.

 License start date